Autonomous Sensory Meridian Responses and Meditation

 Dr. Trungram Gyalwa, a Tibetan meditation master and Harvard-trained scholar, explains that by developing awareness, meditation helps us discover a natural joy that overcomes fear, grief, anger and other negative emotions.
 Meditation also reinforces compassion and helps us gain a deeper, more positive perspective on life.
 Clearly, meditation has much more to offer than the fleeting sensation of tingling in the head and body.
 People who regularly practice meditation report experiencing joy, peace, happiness and calm that endure well beyond their practice sessions.
 They also begin to understand how their mind works and how best to work with their mind.

-If you’re interested in learning more about meditation, Mindworks App is the perfect tool.
+If you’re interested in learning more about meditation, Mindworks Meditation Courses are the perfect tool.
 Chock full of how-to’s, inspiring Mind Talks, Daily Cup contemplations and Guided Meditations, Mindworks has everything you need to get you sitting and keep you sitting.